Content of this article:

 - Experience Mechanics by Rob

-In short, remember the steps at level 1 (challenge rift, follower weapon, cube, craft, upgrade, gamble, ...).
+In short, remember the steps at level 1 (Challenge Rift, follower Weapon, Kanai's Cube, craft, upgrade, gamble, ...).
 Choose the right leveling strategy (perhaps practice it once or twice if you haven't done it yet) and try to be efficient with your time.
 Check quickly for item upgrades and don't hesitate to create new games when your rifts or layouts are bad.
 And finally, choose the right difficulty, leveling should go smooth at all times!

 I hope you took some things from this guide that will help you out with a better season start.
 Whenever a new season comes around, it will come in handy to learn these things once and keep improving on them.